npabramovich/reporting-1/README.md

 Clicking a company opens its detail page.
 At the top you'll see the company name, headline metrics, and badges for stage, industry, and portfolio groups.
 Admins can edit the company's name, aliases, stage, industry, founders, overview, and other details.

-The **AI Analyst** card generates a summary based on all available data — reported metrics, email content, uploaded documents, and previous summaries.
+The **Analyst** card generates a summary based on all available data — reported metrics, email content, uploaded documents, and previous summaries.
 The AI acts as a senior analyst preparing a portfolio review memo: it highlights current performance, trends, strengths, risks, and follow-up questions.
 You can regenerate the summary at any time, clear it to start fresh, or upload additional context documents directly from the card.
 If your fund has both Anthropic and OpenAI configured, a provider selector lets you choose which AI to use.

-Below the AI Analyst is the **metrics section**, where each metric has its own chart card.
+Below the Analyst is the **metrics section**, where each metric has its own chart card.
 Charts show data points over time, color-coded by confidence level.
 Click any data point to view details and edit or delete values.
 You can also add data points manually using the "Add" button on each card.
 An export button lets you download all metric data as a CSV.

 A **documents section** lists all files associated with the company — both uploads and email attachments.
 These documents are available to the AI Analyst when generating summaries.
 Individual file uploads are limited to 20 MB.